Salt & Wind Travel

 Between 1840 and 1945, most of Kona’s coffee farming and production was done primarily by Japanese, Chinese, and Filipino laborers searching for work after their sugar contracts expired.
 Americans, Europeans, and Hawaiians owned the land.

 Many laborers leased small acreages of land to grow coffee, gain financial independence, and build a life.
-That’s why many of today’s coffee farms in the Kona region are multi-generational operations.
+That’s why many of today’s Kona region coffee farms are multi-generational.

-Today, more than 600 farms produce Kona coffee within the narrow “Kona Coffee Belt” on the western slopes of Mauna Loa and Hualālai volcanoes on the island’s western side.
+Today, more than 600 farms produce it within the narrow “Kona Coffee Belt” on the western slopes of Mauna Loa and Hualālai volcanoes on the island’s western side.
 Ka’ūPunaHilo, and Hāmākua also grow coffee.

 How Did Kona Coffee Become Famous?

-There was also a brief boom during the California Gold Rush (1848-1855), where Kona coffee found a market in the Golden State.
-In later years Greenwell Farms’ Kona coffee gained recognition at the 1873 World’s Fair in Vienna, Austria, which attracted international investment.
+There was also a brief boom during the California Gold Rush (1848-1855), where coffee found a market in the Golden State.
+In later years, Greenwell Farms’ Kona coffee gained recognition at the 1873 World’s Fair in Vienna, Austria, which attracted international investment.

 How Is Kona Coffee Made?

-Before Kona coffee makes it to your cup, most coffee cherries are first hand-picked from coffee trees and pulped to remove skins and expose the beans.
+Before it makes it to your cup, there is extensive work for Kona coffee farming.
+Most coffee cherries are first hand-picked from coffee trees and pulped to remove skins and expose the beans.
 At this point, Kona beans are left with a parchment encasing.
 Beans at this stage are then typically sun-dried for up to a week, then hulled, roasted, and cooled.

 What Does Kona Coffee Taste Like?

-Like wine, tequila, and mezcal, coffee’s taste is informed by its growing conditions like climate and soil content.
-A good cup of Kona brew, therefore, has a unique taste.
+Like wine, tequila, and mezcal, coffee’s taste is informed by its growing conditions, such as climate and soil content.
+A good cup of Kona brew, therefore, has a unique flavor.

 Why Is Kona Coffee Special (And Expensive)?

-The thing is, legit Kona coffee is quite rare and why it’s often considered a premium coffee.
+Legit Kona coffee is quite rare, which is why it’s often considered a premium coffee.
 It accounts for 1 percent of global coffee production, and Hawai’i is the only U.S. state producing coffee commercially.
 California recently began cultivating coffee, but it’s still experimental.

 Speaking of legitimacy, as mentioned previously, the term “Kona Coffee” is tightly regulated by the state of Hawai’i, similar to how Italy’s Parmigiano Reggiano is a Protected Designation of Origin (PDO) product.
-What this means for Kona coffee is that coffee beans must have been grown within the borders of the North and South Kona district.
+What this means is that coffee beans must have been grown within the borders of the North and South Kona districts.

-And if we’re talking coffee blends (labeled “Kona Coffee Blend”), the product must contain a minimum of 10 percent Kona coffee beans to use the term on a label.
-But that’s changing as pending legislation would increase percentage minimums to 51 percent.
-On the other hand pure Kona coffee will be labeled 100% Kona.
+If we’re talking coffee blends (labeled “Kona Coffee Blend”), the product must contain a minimum of 10 percent Kona coffee beans to use the term on a label.
+But that’s changing, as pending legislation would increase the percentage minimum to 51 percent.
+On the other hand, pure Kona coffee will be labeled 100% Kona.

-And the fact that Kona coffee is produced in the United States—where labor costs are higher than in other coffee-producing countries—is mostly why it’s so expensive.
+Kona coffee is mostly expensive because it is produced in the United States, where labor costs are higher than in other coffee-producing countries.
 Shipping costs from the islands to the mainland are another factor.

 Where To Buy Kona Coffee